Boyds Creek Fall Driving Tour

 In .3 miles the meticulously manicured grounds of Sevierville Golf Club come into view.
 The eye-catching course features two 18-hole championship courses.
 The Highlands is a par 70 that winds through the rolling hills, and fresh water ponds.
 The River, a par 72, plays along and across the Little Pigeon River.
 The club also offers 9- hole play which runs along the front side of the Highlands course.

-Continue 2.3 miles to the entrance of Swann Plantation.
+Continue 2.3 miles to the entrance of Swann Stables.
 Located on top of a hill with a view of the Little Pigeon River valley and the Smoky Mountains, the Murphy-Swan House was built for William C. Murphy, a Sevierville merchant, in 1883.
 The two-story structure is an example of an extremely rare tripartite-style dwelling built in the Victorian era.
 It is now a venue for weddings, receptions, and corporate events.

 Travel .5 miles to Luretta United Methodist Church, which sits on a hilltop to the left.
 The Gothic Revival-style church was built on land donated by W.C.
 Murphy with materials salvaged from the Sevierville Southern Methodist Church when it was dismantled in 1893.
 The church was named after Murphy’s two wives, Lauretta and Lucy.